zettaapi/zetta-starter-app-android/README.md

 - The device is constantly refreshing as the device streams are updated
 - Shows a promoted property if this is requested in the style, otherwise shows the devices state

+### Events
+- Shows a list of events happening to an individual device
+- This is updated in realtime and they are ordered newest first

 ## Architecture

 This application goes somewhere towards the idea of a Model in MVP.
 The returned objects from the zetta api are converted into